thomasdarimont/keycloak-project-example/deployments/local/cluster/readme.md

 ## Run with dedicated Infinispan Cluster with Hotrod store

-The haproxy example can also be started with a dedicated infinispan cluster where the distributed and replicated caches in Keycloak will be stored in a remote infinispan.
+The haproxy example can also be started with a dedicated infinispan cluster where the distributed and replicated caches in Keycloak will be stored in an external infinispan cluster with cache store type `hotrod`

 To start the environment with a dedicated infinispan cluster, just run:
 ```